 The Citi® Double Cash Card lets you redeem your cash back as a direct deposit only if you have a linked Citi account or a checking account from which you’ve paid a Citi credit card bill at least twice.
 Note that the Double Cash card requires you to have earned at least $25 in cash back to redeem as a statement credit or direct deposit.

 Automatic cash back redemption

 Along with manually requesting a statement credit, check or direct deposit, a number of cards allow you to set up automatic cash back redemption.
 If your card allows automatic redemption, your cash back is generally distributed at set times or after you’ve earned a certain amount.

-The Capital One® Quicksilver® Cash Rewards Credit Card and Capital One® Savor® Cash Rewards Credit Card, for example, allow you to schedule automatic cash back redemption via statement credit or check at a set time once per year or once you’ve reached a cash back earnings threshold ($25, $50, $100, $200, $500 or $1,500).
+The Capital One Quicksilver Cash Rewards Credit Card, for example, allows you to schedule automatic cash back redemptions via statement credit or check at a set time once per year or once you’ve reached a cash back earnings threshold ($25, $50, $100, $200, $500 or $1,500).

 Even some cards designed for credit-builders, like the Credit One Bank American Express® Card, allow automatic redemption as a statement credit, offering those looking to improve their financial habits a “set-it-and-forget-it” cash back savings tool that will periodically knock off a chunk of their credit card balance.

 Travel, gift cards and merchandise on an issuer’s online portal